England beats Kosovo 5-3 in wild Euro 2020 qualifier

 Yet, England didn’t concede again, and could even afford to fail from the penalty spot when Kane’s attempt was saved by goalkeeper Arijanet Muric.
 Sterling also struck a shot against the post in the second half.

 England has won all four of its games in Group A, scoring 19 goals, and still hasn’t lost a qualifier for either the World Cup or European Championship in 10 years.
+It is the first time since 1960 that England has scored five goals in three different matches in a calendar year.

+England coach Gareth Southgate praised the “devastating attacking display” from his team — Sancho might have done enough to take one of the spots in the three-man attack off Marcus Rashford — but was clearly unhappy with the defending, with mistakes leading to all of Kosovo’s goal.

+“The outstanding play was obvious,” Southgate said, “and the errors were obvious.”

 More AP soccer: https://apnews.com/apf-Soccer and https://twitter.com/AP_Sports